EnzeZY/NY-Outdoor-Sites/README.md

+# Overview
-# This is an application interactively mapping the outdoor activity sites and points of interest in New York Stats using leaflet.js
+This is a simple application interactively mapping the outdoor activity sites and points of interest in New York Stats using leaflet.js

 ## Data